gunlnwza/fxpipeline/journal/dev_log.md

 ### 💭 Side notes
 - One Pomodoro >> 3 months of wandering.
 - This is the start of the "Stable Data Feeder" arc.

+## 2025-10-25 - Light Review

+### What I reviewed
+- Pandas Data Reader is not the best choice, I should probably write my own MacroDataLoader
+- Should nuke the old v3 folder

+---

+## Ideas

+- Kalman filiter as MA, its Std. as Band
+- Maybe make Indicator class